-Standard 6: Keep children and young people safe from harm
+Standard 6: Safeguard children and young people

 Ensure that the child is cared for in an environment where they are safe from harm and abuse.
 Be available and accessible, unless otherwise planned, in order to provide a good standard of care to young people.